 The Authority's investment policy limits investments of U.S. agencies to ratings of "A" or better by Moody's and S&P. Commercial paper investments are limited to no more than 270 days rated at the time of purchase "P-1" by Moody's and "A-1" or better by S&P. Investments, from direct obligation of any state of the United States of America or any subdivision or agency thereof, must be rated at the time of purchase as "A" or better by S&P and Moody's.
-Investments in repurchase agreements are limited to those collateralized by direct obligations, Government National Mortgage Association ("GNMAs"), Federal Home Loan Bank ("FHLBs"), Federal National Mortgage Association ("FNMAs") or Freddie Mac ("FHLMCs") with any registered broker/dealer subject to Securities Investors' Protection Corporation jurisdiction or any commercial bank insured by the Federal Deposit Insurance Corporation ("FDIC"), if such broker/dealer or bank has an uninsured, unsecured and unguaranteed obligation rate "P-1" or "A3" or better by Moody's and "A-1" or "A-" or better by S&P. The Authority uses the market approach for market value measurements.
-The market approach to measuring market value uses prices and other relevant information generated by market transactions involving identical or similar assets, liabilities, or groups of assets and liabilities.
+Investments in repurchase agreements are limited to those collateralized by direct obligations, Government National Mortgage Association ("GNMAs"), Federal Home Loan Bank ("FHLBs"), Federal National Mortgage Association ("FNMAs") or Freddie Mac ("FHLMCs") with any registered broker/dealer subject to Securities Investors' Protection Corporation jurisdiction or any commercial bank insured by the Federal Deposit Insurance Corporation ("FDIC"), if such broker/dealer or bank has an uninsured, unsecured and unguaranteed obligation rate "P-1" or "A3" or better by Moody's and "A-1" or "A-" or better by S&P. The Authority uses the market approach for fair value measurements.
+The market approach to measuring fair value uses prices and other relevant information generated by market transactions involving identical or similar assets, liabilities, or groups of assets and liabilities.
 Using quoted market prices is a technique that is consistent with the market approach.
 The Authority's investments of U.S. Government Sponsored Agency securities, U.S. Treasury securities, and Municipal Bonds were valued using Level 2 inputs.
 Level 2 inputs are inputs other than quoted prices included within active markets for identical assets or liabilities.
 The valuation techniques used for these investments were done by a third party pricing service.
-Investments in commercial paper are not applicable to market value measurement as these investments when purchased had a maturity date of less than 1 year.
+Investments in commercial paper are not applicable to fair value measurement as these investments when purchased had a maturity date of less than 1 year.

-As of June 30, 2019 and 2018, the investment values and maturities were as follow:
+As of June 30, 2020 and 2019, the investment values and maturities were as follow:

-Market Value Using Level 2 Measurements June 30, 2019 June 30, 2018 Commercial Paper \$123,945,866 \$110,524,150 U.S. Government Agencies 24,977,527 24,818,820 U.S. Treasury Securities 9,970,703 64,781,725 Total securities \$158,894,096 \$200,124,695
+Fair Value Using Level 2 Measurements June 30, 2020 June 30, 2019

+Commercial Paper \$38,991,298 \$123,945,866

+U.S. Government Agencies 44,999,896 24,977,527

+U.S. Treasury Securities 9,984,400 9,970,703

+Total securities \$93,975,594 \$158,894,096